 - Cut the wraps in half with a sharp knife and serve, or pack in a crush-proof container to take to school or office for lunch.

-I love these with French dressing, but use what you've got on hand!
+I love using French dressing in these wraps, but use what you've got on hand!